 Dr. Ibraheem has multiple publications in several dental journals discussing dental implants, growth factors and bone regeneration.

 To keep up to date with the latest technology and treatments, Dr. Ibraheem maintains his credentials, licenses, and continuing education courses.
-He also participates in a number of study clubs to discuss comprehensive treatment plans with other dentists and specialists.
+He is Board Certified in Periodontology and Dental Implant Surgery and is certified by the Arizona Board of Dental Examiners for IV Sedation.
+Additionally, he also participates in a number of study clubs to discuss comprehensive treatment plans with other dentists and specialists.